 The name Gifford Hirlinger is unique and almost everyone who visits this winery will ask about the name’s origin.
 In short, Gifford is a surname way down the family tree on his dad’s side and Hirlinger is a surname way down in the family tree on his mom’s side.

 The tasting room at Va Piano stresses me out.
-The area outdoors is lovely when the sun is not blazing hot but the interior area is cluttered with artwork on the floor leaning against the wall and boxes of wine everywhere.
+The outdoor area is lovely when the sun is not blazing but the interior area is cluttered with artwork leaning against the wall and boxes of wine everywhere.
 But… they make really good wine and it is the site of where I fell in love with Rosé so…

 We found ourselves in the heat of the day when we pushed our bikes up that goddamn gravel road leaving Va Piano and pointed them toward Northstar Winery.
 Northstar Winery is a member of the Chateau Ste.
-Michelle Winery family and it sucks.
+Michelle Winery family and, if I’m being honest, it’s not great.
 Everything about this winery sucked.
+There I said it.
 The service sucked.
 The vibe sucked.
 And most importantly, the wine sucked.

 The one and only unique aspect about Northstar Winery is that they host wine blending classes which sounds cool until you realize that perhaps the blending should be left to the experts… experts at another winery.
-Any winery.
+Practically any winery.

 We left Northstar Winery angry.
 Very angry.
 Even Peter was angry.
 Peter gave us a pep talk telling us that our next winery, Tertulia Cellars, was going to be great and it was!
 Tertulia means “a social gathering of friends” in Spanish and also explains their logo of a bunch of people holding hands.